Teku-Guy/Budget-Tracker/README.md

 ![badge](https://img.shields.io/badge/license-MIT-brightgreen)<br />

 ## Description
 A Progressive Web Applications Challenge: Budget Tracker.
 This application allows a user to manage their bank account.
 The user needs to input their expenses either deposits or withdrawals.
-It serves as a visiual for the spending habits
+It serves as a visiual for the spending habits and works well offline.

 ## Table of Contents
   - [Description](#description)